-Cid returns to the team again this year as both a co-title sponsor and a stand-out athlete.
-Cid has more than twenty years of race experience and as many Ironmans on his resume.
+Cid returns to the team again this year as both the title sponsor and a stand-out athlete.
+Cid has more than thirty years of race experience and as many Ironmans on his resume.
 His modesty hides his history.
 We recently learned that he was a sponsored triathlete as a teenager in his native Brazil, which is almost unheard of at that time.
 He basically chose college in the US over becoming a professional triathlete, which explains how an amateur athlete of his caliber beats up a fair number of pros.
 He is strong at all distances and disciplines but seems most in his element on long, hard bike rides.

 Karen Monuszko is originally from Florida but first began pursuing the sport of triathlon here in North Carolina.
 She had an atypical path into triathlon, given that she was previously a division 1 springboard diver at Davidson College.
 After undergrad she spent time training and racing with nationally-ranked triathlon teams in Arizona and California before starting medical school at Duke University in 2017.
 She hopes to continue chasing after her dreams of a dual physician-triathlete career for many years to come.
 A huge portion of her success is due to her English setter who is always pushing the pace and distance on their runs together.
 Outside of medicine and triathlon she loves to hike, go on adventures with her dog, and spend time with family.

-Copyright © 2021 Inside-Out Sports Elite Triathlon Team - All Rights Reserved.
+Copyright © 2023 Inside-Out Sports Elite Triathlon Team - All Rights Reserved.